f1yaw4y/FlockSquawk/README.md

 FlockSquawk is a modular, event-driven ESP32 project for **passive RF awareness**.
 It listens to nearby WiFi and Bluetooth Low Energy activity, analyzes patterns against known signatures, and provides feedback through audio alerts, on-device displays, and structured telemetry.

+##There is currently a critical bug in the 128x32 OLED variant that prevents the scanner from capturing any WiFi packets.
+Please do not use this until the program is updated and this message is removed.
+The Mini12864 variant works as expected

 ---